 As Family Pets

-- The Border Husky is a seriously energetic dog who needs exercise.
+- The Border Husky is a seriously energetic dog who needs physical and mental stimulation.

 - He should be placed with an active family who can exercise him intensely between 60 to 90 minutes every day.

-- The Husky Collie mix will not do well with apartment living unless he has an energy outlet daily..
+- Border Collie Husky mixes will not do well with apartment living unless he has an energy outlet daily.

 - He is a sociable and friendly dog.

-- He might be aloof with strangers initially, he will quickly warm up to strangers if his master accepts them.
+- Border Huskies might be aloof with strangers initially but will quickly warm up to strangers if their master accepts them.

 - The Border Husky is very affectionate and loving with his family.